ChenDAO1/ChenDAO1.github.io/README.md

 - Improved the sliding module of the page navigation to make it smoother
 - Replaced some images and optimized the performance of images in different screen sizes

+### 2023/4/22
+- Optimized the image layout of pagination